luncher-project/build-luncher-BE/README.md

 [POST] /api/admin/school
 The following body should be passed in the request:
+NOTE: An admin can only be linked with 1 school at a time, if an admin with an existing school makes a [POST], it will be rejected
 NOTE: fundsNeeded will be set to zero by default but can be overiden in initial POST or subsequent PUT, fundsReceived will always be set to 0
 {
         schoolName: 'Abraxas Continuation High',